-Some of the vivid colors we see in mushrooms are extractable in water and can be used to permanently dye protein
+Some of the vivid colors we see in wild mushrooms are extractable in water and can be used to permanently dye protein

-Many mycopigments are easily extracted in simmering water, usually over the course of an hour.
+Extraction Most mushroom dyes are easily extracted in simmering water, usually over the course of an hour.
 However, some require additional solvents such as ammonia, vinegar or alcohol to really pull the color out and make them accessible for dyes.

-you can see the yarn is rich with saturated with color.
-These samples were left to ferment in jars while the sun baked on them for several months.
+you can see the yarn is rich with saturated color.
+These samples were left to ferment in jars while the sun-baked on them for several months.
 A bit odoriferous to rinse, but after a good wash and air dry, the smell was completely undetectable.

 time, but if you start with the more abundant dye fungi, the process will be less painful if something doesn’t work the way you had hoped.
 Try to take notes if you can.
 Don’t be afraid to experiment in small batches, there will always be more fungi.